 - If you successfully claim a certificate, an HTTP 201 Created will be returned with the JSON representation of the certificate in the response body.
 Beware that using an HTTP GET will also return an HTTP 200 along with the HTML representation of the certificate — your cert will not be claimed with an HTTP GET.

-- If the certificate is older than 3 days or if the certificate URL is invalid, then an HTTP 404 Not Found will be returned.
+- If the certificate is older than 3 days or if the certificate URL is invalid, then an HTTP 404 Not Found or HTTP 410 Gone will be returned.

 - If you have not authenticated correctly using your API key, an HTTP 403 Forbidden will be returned.